-- (b) In our opinion and according to the information and explanations given to us, during the year, the company has been sanctioned working capital limits in excess of Rs.5 crores, in aggregate, from a Bank on the basis of security of current assets and quarterly returns and statements filed by the company with the bank are generally in agreement with the books of account of the Company. - (iii) (a) The company has not provided any guarantee or security or granted any loans or advances in the nature of loans, secured or unsecured, to companies, firms, Limited Liability Partnerships or any other parties during the year.
-Accordingly, provisions of clause 3(iii)(a) to 3(iii)(f) of the Order are not applicable. - (b) The company has made investments in Mutual Funds during the year and there is no balance outstanding in respect of these investments, as at the balance sheet date.
-In our opinion, the investments made are not prejudicial to the Company's interest. - (iv) In our opinion and according to the information and explanations given to us, the Company has not granted any loans or made any investment or given any guarantee or security covered under Section 185 and 186 of the Companies Act, 2013. - (v) In our opinion and according to the information and explanations given to us, the Company has not accepted any deposits or amounts which are deemed to be deposits from the public within the meaning of the directives issued by the Reserve Bank of India and provisions of sections 73 to 76 or any other relevant provisions of the Companies Act and the rules framed thereunder.
-Accordingly, provisions of clause 3 (v) of the Order are not applicable. - (vi) We have broadly reviewed the accounts and records maintained by the company pursuant to the rules made by the Central Government for maintenance of cost record under Sub-section (1) of section 148 of the Companies Act, 2013 read with Companies (Cost Records & Audit) Rules, 2014 and we are of the opinion that prima facie the prescribed accounts and records have been made and maintained.
-However, we have not made a detailed examination of the records with a view to determining whether they are accurate and complete. - (vii) According to the information and explanations given to us, in respect of statutory dues: - (a) The company has generally been regular in depositing undisputed statutory dues including Goods and Service tax, provident fund, employees' state insurance, income tax, sales tax, service tax, duty of customs, duty of excise, value added tax, cess and other statutory dues to the appropriate authorities and there are no undisputed dues outstanding as on 31st March, 2023 for a period of more than six months from the date they became payable. - (b) According to the records of the Company and explanation given to us, there are disputed dues of Income Tax, Service Tax, Entry tax, Employee's state insurance and goods and service tax aggregating to Rs.
-12358.66 Lakhs which have not been deposited on account of matters pending before appropriate authorities.
-Further the company has disputed Income Tax cases having possible tax impact of Rs.
-7069.06 Lakhs, in respect of which company has deposited Minimum Alternate Tax (MAT).
+- (b) In our opinion and according to the information and explanations given to us, during the year, the company has been sanctioned working capital limits of Rs.215 crore by SBI on the basis of security of current assets and quarterly returns and statements filed by the company with such bank are generally in agreement with the books of account of the Company. - (iii) The company has made investments in Mutual Funds during the year which was sold and there is no balance outstanding in respect of this, as at the balance sheet date.
+In our opinion, investments made are not prejudicial to the Company's interest.
+Other than this, company has not made any investments in, provided any guarantee or security or granted any loans or advances in the nature of loans, secured or unsecured, to companies, firms, Limited Liability Partnerships or any other parties during the year.
+Accordingly, provisions of clause 3 (iii)(a) to 3(iii)(f) of the Order are not applicable to the company. - (iv) In our opinion and according to the information and explanations given to us, the Company has not granted any loans or made any investment or given any guarantee or security covered under Section 185 and 186 of the Companies Act, 2013. - (v) In our opinion and according to the information and explanations given to us, the Company has not accepted any deposits or amounts which are deemed to be deposits from the public within the meaning of the directives issued by the Reserve Bank of India and provisions of sections 73 to 76 or any other relevant provisions of the Companies Act and the rules framed thereunder.
+Accordingly, provisions of clause 3 (v) of the Order are not applicable to the company. - (vi) We have broadly reviewed the accounts and records maintained by the company pursuant to the rules made by the Central Government for maintenance of cost record under Sub-section (1) of section 148 of the Companies Act, 2013 read with Companies (Cost Records & Audit) Rules, 2014 and we are of the opinion that prima facie the prescribed accounts and records have been made and maintained.
+However, we have not made a detailed examination of the records with a view to determining whether they are accurate and complete. - (vii) According to the information and explanations given to us, in respect of statutory dues: - (a) The company has generally been regular in depositing undisputed statutory dues including Goods and Service tax, provident fund, employees' state insurance, income tax, sales tax, service tax, duty of customs, duty of excise, value added tax, cess and other statutory dues to the appropriate authorities and there are no undisputed dues outstanding as on 31st March, 2025 for a period of more than six months from the date they became payable. - (b) According to the records of the Company and explanation given to us, there are disputed dues of Income Tax, Service Tax, Entry tax, Employee's state insurance and goods and service tax aggregating to ₹ 13476.11 Lakhs which have not been deposited on account of matters pending before appropriate authorities.

-The details of the disputed dues as at 31st March, 2023 are mentioned hereunder:
+The details of the disputed dues as at 31st March, 2025 are mentioned hereunder: